saurodeepde7384-glitch/Heart-Disease-Prediction/README.md

 ## License

-> This project is open-source and free to use.
+> This project is open-source and free to use (Only for Educational Purpose and is not trained on any real life data).